 In the review of training documentation, the inspectors should select a sample of training records which include newly hired security personnel.
-The inspector should ensure that training records reflect successful completion and certification on duty tasks specified in the T&Q plan.
+The inspector should ensure that training records reflect successful completion and certification of on duty tasks specified in the licensee’s NRC-approved T&Q plan.
 The inspector should also determine from records that response personnel meet the physical and psychological criteria for armed status.

 02.10 Medical Qualifications.